Religion of the Shang dynasty: In later accounts

-Zhou period accounts
+Zhou classical accounts

 One of the Chinese classics written during the Zhou dynasty (c.
 1046 – 256 BC), the Book of Documents, contains moral discourses on Shang traditions, including the belief that the Shang ancestor Tang would send down calamities on unworthy men.
 The text also includes an oblique description of Shang pyromancy, with a reference to Pan Geng lauding those who did not "presumptuously oppose the decision of the tortoise".
 However, Zhou writers generally focused on criticising the lavish lifestyle and ignorance of the final Shang kings, and did not initially mention either the Shang practice of human sacrifice or their recognition of royal consorts.
 In addition, the Zhou description that the Shang associated human virtue with the supreme deity is nowhere confirmed in Shang oracle bone inscriptions.

 The Book of Documents chapter Gaozong rongri may contain an implicit mention of the Shang ritual structure's five cyclical sacrifices, albeit with considerably vague evidence for verification.
 The philosopher Confucius (c.
 551 – 479 BC) is believed to have said that Zhou-era records of the state of Song – the successor state of the Shang – were not sufficient to reconstruct the Shang ritual system as a whole.

 Sima Qian's description

 Sima Qian wrote about Shang religious practices a millennium after the dynasty's fall.

-The Han dynasty (202 BC – 220 AD) historian Sima Qian, writing a millennium after the Shang's fall, discoursed about their religion.
+Discourse on the Shang religion was found in the writings of the Han dynasty (202 BC – 220 AD) historian Sima Qian, a millennium after the dynasty's fall.
 Sima claimed that the Shang were marked by their utmost devotion to divination and sacrifices, and had decayed from the mark of piety into a state of superstition, which Burton Watson considered substantiated claims that resonate with evidence collected from modern archaeology.
 Sima Qian appeared to be informed about some Shang divinatory practices, including the disposal of used oracle bones.
 Sima's posthumous names in terms of both stem and prefix for Shang kings largely match those given by the Shang inscriptions.
 However, his description of the Shang religion is not without flaw, as it was coloured with characteristics of the Han dynasty during which Sima lived.

-Zu Jia's ritual reforms are never mentioned in Sima Qian's writings – which describe his reign as one of disorder and immorality – suggesting that his reforms were unknown to the composers of the traditional accounts who lived centuries after Zu Jia.
-Sima Qian's accusation of disorder might have originated from propaganda of the Predynastic Zhou who possibly regarded his reforms as a threat, or from that of Zu Jia's opponents who were against his empowerment of mainline kings.
+Zu Jia's ritual reforms are never mentioned in Sima Qian's writings – which describe his reign as one of disorder and immorality – suggesting that the reforms were unknown to the composers of the traditional accounts who lived centuries after Zu Jia.
+Sima Qian's accusation of disorder might have originated from propaganda of the Predynastic Zhou who possibly regarded Zu Jia's ritual reforms as a threat, or from that of Zu Jia's opponents who were against his empowerment of mainline kings.